Japanese rhinoceros beetle: Male-male interactions

-A. dichotoma are well known for their male aggressive behavior.
+T. dichotomaus are well known for their male aggressive behavior.
 Males will often use their large horns to fight other males over territory and the access to female Japanese rhinoceros beetles.
 These beetles will often fight on the trunks of host trees to determine who will keep or gain the territory.
 The goal of these fights is to uproot the opposition and either throw the other male onto their back or off the tree outright.
 This aggressive behavior has been broken down into four stages.

 Stage 1

 This stage is known as the encounter, and consists of two males seeing each other but not yet making physical contact.

 Stage 2

 This stage is known as shoving, and occurs when the males make physical contact and begin to shove each other with their horns.
 This stage is the most important because the beetles will analyze each other.
 At this time, each beetle will figure out the size of the opponent and decide if they want to fight or flee.